Ohio Scholars in Aging Program

 Testimonials

-Scholars from the 2024 class provided strong feedback about the program and the value it provided as they navigate their careers:
+Scholars from the 2025 class provided strong feedback about the program and the value it provided as they navigate their careers:

 Sponsoring Partners

-Ohio Scholars in Aging is a partnership between the Ohio Department of Aging and the Ohio Association of Gerontology and Education (OAGE).
+Ohio Scholars in Aging is a partnership between the Ohio Department of Aging (AGE) and the Ohio Association of Gerontology and Education (OAGE).
 OAGE is an organization of educators, researchers, practitioners and students that promotes gerontological education.
 It supports Ohio’s aging network as a resource for research and practice.
 It also provides professional development for students, faculty and professionals.

 The Scholars in Aging program is contingent upon continued funding.